TimCinel/ActionSheetPicker/README.md

-Since the main repo is outdated, I forked from this repo and implement a bunch of UI fixes, crush-fixes and different customisation abilites.
+Since the [Tim's repo](https://github.com/TimCinel/ActionSheetPicker) is outdated, I forked from this repo and implement a bunch of UI fixes, crush-fixes and different customisation abilites.

-I try to resolve a lot of pull requests and issues in [Tim's repo](https://github.com/TimCinel/ActionSheetPicker) by time, but new updates will be added here.
+I try to resolve a lot of pull requests and issues in Tim's repo by time, but new updates will be added here.

 `pod 'ActionSheetPicker-3.0', '~> 1.0.9'`

-New ActionSheetPicker, with fix crashes, new pickers and additions.
+So, here it is:
-I merge most of all fixes to TimCinel's branch already.
+New ActionSheetPicker-3.0, with fix crashes, new pickers and additions.

-Bug reports, feature requests, patches, well-wishes, and rap demo tapes are always welcome.
+**Bug reports, feature requests, patches, well-wishes, and rap demo tapes are always welcome.**

 _Regards, Petr Korolev_